kansylyvong/log_analysis/README.md

 # Installation #
 You can get the newsdata.sql file for the mock database [I'm an inline-style link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

 Once you have that zip file downloaded and unzip it.
+Start by creating the news database first.
+Make sure you are in the psql command line and run:

+`CREATE DATABASE news;`

-To import the schema and data intothe news database run the following command:
+You can now exit the psql command line.
+To import the schema and data into the news database run the following command from the terminal:

 `psql -d news -f newsdata.sql`

-After you download the file, to run the program simply type
+To run the reports simply type

 `python log_analysis.py`